How to Learn Cloud Computing Online

 Learn Web Development & Cybersecurity Skills with Hands-on Training at Noble Desktop

 One great way to learn many of the skills associated with cloud computing is to enroll in a course or bootcamp with Noble Desktop.
 Noble’s Cloud Computing with AWS prepares students to create and secure an enterprise-level cloud environment.
 Those enrolled in this hands-on class receive expert instruction on how to work with Amazon Web Services (AWS), the most popular cloud computing platform.
 Participants learn how to navigate the cloud’s infrastructure, as well as how Security Operation Centers can be used in AWS.
 These relevant skills can help students pursue a career in cybersecurity.
-Tuition includes the option of a free course retake for up to one year for all students.
+Tuition includes the option of a free course retake within one year for all students.

 Another great option for those interested in working with cybersecurity is Noble’s Cybersecurity Bootcamp.
 Instruction is provided on protecting networks and apps, evaluating security threats, and using cloud computing, Python, and Linux to prevent cyberattacks.
-By course completion, students will have a working knowledge of the skills required to work in several in-demand cybersecurity professions, such as Cybersecurity Analyst and Cybersecurity Engineer.
+By course completion, students will have a working knowledge of the skills required to work in several in-demand cybersecurity professions such as Cybersecurity Analyst and Cybersecurity Engineer.
 In addition to the option of a free course retake, all participants in this intensive program receive one-on-one mentoring.

 Yelp Facebook LinkedIn YouTube Twitter Instagram